Itzhak880/Flowesome.FlowLauncher/README.md

 # 💠 Flowesome

-**Flowesome** is a simple theme, created a month ago, and today I decided to share it with you!
+**Flowesome** is a simple theme I created, and I want to share it with you!

 ### ✨ Features